spiniza/cyber-proxy/README.md

 Visit [Cyberevil](http://cyberevill.me) to learn more or visit the [Discord Server](https://discuss.atom.io).

 ## Installing
-First download Python latest verson from https://www.python.org/downloads.
+First download Python latest verson.
-Now, install pip using `get-pip.py` command. if you already have Python, upgrade it by giving pip command `python -m pip install –upgrade pip` in command prompt. download the Tool, Then open Windows Explorer from there head to Folder path and type `cmd`, then press enter once CMd pops up Type `pip3 install -r requirements.txt` Now it will install all required modules Now close the Command prompt.
+Now, install pip using `get-pip.py` command. if you already have Python, upgrade it by giving pip command `python -m pip install –upgrade pip` in command prompt.
+Download the Tool, Then open Windows Explorer from there head to Folder path and type `cmd` enter Once CMd pops up Type `pip3 install -r requirements.txt` Now it will install all required module.

-##PIP Libraries to install

 ## Documentation

 ### Prerequisites

 - [Python](https://www.python.org/downloads)

-### Windows
-It is mandatory to install Python (latest version) to RUN Our tool so make sure to Download the latest version of [python installer](https://www.python.org/downloads)

-if you already have Python, upgrade it by giving pip command `python -m pip install –upgrade pip` in command prompt.

 ## Discussion